Introduction

 But if only the minimum area is available, what about the height?
 There is potential to increase the available area to supply the tunnels and hideaways essential to stimulate their playful nature.
 Just by housing your rabbits in a 2 x 1.244M garden shed with a 2M high run.
 Then, get creative and use the increased height to add platforms in the shed and run, accessed via non-slip ramps.

 However, rabbits may injure themselves attempting to jump up and down between levels.
 Therefore, to avoid the risk of injury, the vertical gap between them should be a maximum of 450 mm.
 If you add multiple platforms, you must ensure rabbits can only jump up or down one level.
 Keeping pet rabbits outside increases the risk of attack from all their predators, including birds of prey.
-Hence, their enclosure must give adequate protection from predators.
+Hence, their enclosure must give ADEQUATE PROTECTION from them.
 It must also supply shelter from rain and shade while allowing them to exercise.

 the benefits of free time

 Can you bring an outside rabbit inside to play?
 Yes, your bunnies will love visiting your home for this.
-But if your home is not safe for rabbits indoors, they will need constant close supervision!
-Sadly, people often forget these tasks when they keep rabbits outside, which can affect your pet’s wellbeing.
+But if the area is not rabbit safe will need constant close supervision!
+Sadly, people often forget these tasks when they keep rabbits outdoors, which can affect your pet’s wellbeing.
 Giving your rabbits some free time in a fully enclosed garden will stimulate its natural behaviour.
 Rabbits are very inquisitive, and nothing makes them happier than being free to explore, forage and run.

 Supporting Rabbits Living Outside